The 15 Critical Risks of High-Ticket Buying & How to Solve Them

 | UK / Europe | 230V @ 16A-32A (Single or 3-Phase) |

 The Risk: Returning a freight item is a financial disaster.
-If you refuse delivery, you are usually responsible for shipping both ways plus a 25% restocking fee ($2,000+ loss).
+If you refuse delivery because it doesn't fit, you are usually responsible for shipping both ways plus a 25% restocking fee ($2,000+ loss).

 Don't spend a dollar until you check these boxes.